 - Long term culture

-Using a Lego-like building block system allows you to have great flexibility when designing your experiment.
+Kirkstall’s Quasi Vivo® building block system offers great flexibility when designing your experiments.

 Chambers are connected by a dynamic flow of media, transported through the system in tubing attached to chambers.